 Quick Notes on This Recipe

-why just rosemary maple ham?
+Why just rosemary maple ham?

 I saw so many recipes online that added extra ingredients, particularly extra sugar.
 While I’m 100% NOT against adding sugar to things, I like to be aware of how that sugar affects the flavors of what I’m making.
 And to be honest, this touch of maple flavor is really yummy and I didn’t feel the need to add more sugar.
 This recipe can be a great experiment to see how much sugar (or how many ingredients) you need to add to your ham to get it to your liking.
 And I’m all about simple recipes, sure adding dijon would be great, but I can also slather my leftovers sandwich with dijon and enjoy it that way.
 I like the subtle flavors of this glaze because it’s really versatile for leftovers.
 And if your Easter dinners go any way like mine do, there will always be leftovers to be enjoyed.

-Why I love this ham
+Why is this ham so good?

 Seriously, I’ve never gotten so many compliments on something I made.
 Everyone who tried it (and there were a lot, it was a big ham) said it was delicious, and a few who even said it was the best ham they’d had.
 It was the best ham I’ve had.
 This must be why-